 Continuous positive airway pressure (CPAP) is the mainstay of therapy for most adults with obstructive sleep apnea (OSA), but previous clinical trials have enrolled primarily younger adults.
 In a multicenter trial that included 278 adults ≥65 years of age with newly diagnosed OSA, patients randomized to receive CPAP therapy plus best supportive care had improvement in daytime sleepiness compared with those assigned to best supportive care alone .
 The benefits of CPAP were present at both three- and 12-month time points and were greater in those with higher CPAP usage and higher baseline sleepiness scores.
 Secondary endpoints, including quality of life, mobility, cognitive function, and cardiovascular events, were similar between groups.
 A major limitation of the trial was the lack of a sham CPAP control arm.
 (See "Sleep apnea and other causes of impaired sleep in older adults", section on 'Treatment'.)

 Infection with human papillomavirus (HPV) types 16, 18, 31, 33, 45, 52, and 58 is implicated in approximately 90 percent of invasive cervical cancers.
 The US Food and Drug Administration has approved Gardasil 9, a 9-valent HPV vaccine that targets those seven HPV types in addition to the two types associated with genital warts (6 and 11), for the prevention of HPV-related disease .
-In an as-yet-unpublished trial that included approximately 14,000 females randomly assigned to receive the 9-valent or quadrivalent HPV vaccine, immune responses with the two vaccines were comparable for the HPV types targeted by both (6, 11, 16, and 18).
+In a trial that included approximately 14,000 females randomly assigned to receive the 9-valent or quadrivalent HPV vaccine, immune responses with the two vaccines were comparable for the HPV types targeted by both (6, 11, 16, and 18).
 Additionally, the 9-valent HPV vaccine was 97 percent effective for preventing precancerous and cancerous lesions of the cervix, vagina, and vulva associated with the other targeted HPV types (31, 33, 45, 52, and 58).
 Safety profiles were overall similar.
-The 9-valent vaccine is expected to be available in the US in early 2015.
-(See "Recommendations for the use of human papillomavirus vaccines", section on 'Available vaccines'.)
+We favor the 9-valent HPV vaccine for its broader HPV type coverage.

 Pneumococcal conjugate vaccine in adults ≥65 years of age (September 2014)